 Owners' equity is the ownership interest of shareholders in the assets of a company.
-Owners equity, that is, represents what the owners own outright.
+Owners equity represents what the owners own outright.

 Owners' Equity and the Balance Sheet Equation.